bentomhall/nih-system/homebrewery/world/people.md

 **Status.**  regional (Jungle of Fangs)

+**Languages.** You know Common and Iath Neidr.

-**Distracting Charm (+).**  As a reaction when you are targeted with an attack by someone you can see, you can force the attacker to make a DC 8 + your Charisma modifier + proficiency Wisdom saving throw.
+**Distracting Charm (+).**  As a reaction when you are targeted with an attack by someone you can see, you can force the attacker to make a Wisdom saving throw against a DC of 8 + your Charisma modifier + proficiency .
 On a failure, you can force them to change the target of the attack to another creature of your choice within range or choose to make them lose the attack.
 You can use this feature a number of times equal to your proficiency bonus, regaining expended uses when you finish a long rest.

+**Heat Sense.**  You can detect the presence (and pinpoint the location) of living creatures within 30ft even through opaque concealment but not total cover.
+You do not count as able to see them for spells and effects that require sight, but they are not concealed from you and do not count as an unseen attacker.

+#### Venom-tip
+The Venom-tip ophidians were born with innate poison.
+They are lithe even for ophidians.

+**Ability Score Increase.** +2 Dexterity

+**Poison Resistance.** You have resistance to poison damage and make saving throws against being posioned at advantage.

+**Poison Bite.** You have a natural weapon you can use whenever you can make an attack.
+It counts as a finesse weapon with a reach of 5 feet, dealing 1d4 + your ability modifier piercing damage and 1d6 poison damage.
+When you reach 5th level, the poison damage increases to 2d6.
+At 11th level, it increases to 3d6.

+#### Strangler
+Strangler ophidians were born with flexible limbs capable of constricting foes.
+They tend to be surprisingly strong.

+**Ability Score Increase.** +2 Strength

+**Additional Proficiencies.** You are proficient in Athletics, and when you make a Strength (Athletics) check to grapple someone or escape a grapple, you add twice your proficiency bonus instead.

 **Entwining Limbs.**  When you successfully grapple a creature, you can make them restrained instead.
 If you do so, you cannot move them forcibly without releasing them from restraint (but not the grapple).

-**Heat Sense.**  You can detect the presence (and pinpoint the location) of living creatures within 30ft even through opaque concealment but not total cover.
-You do not count as able to see them for spells and effects that require sight, but they are not concealed from you and do not count as an unseen attacker.

 \page
 ### Orc
-{{note
-#### Orcs of Quartus
 Like humans were created from goblinoids and gwerin, the orcs were created (at about the same time even) by the ihmisi from goblinoid, ihmisi, and animal souls.
 Second largest of the kindred (after the jazuu), they are an imposing people.
 Their early history was stained with the blood and curses of the War of Blood, when an orc leader turned to demonic power to fight back against oppression and assault...and instead built an empire of skulls and ruin.
 After the gods were created to cast him down to the Abyss, the people who shared his face (justly or not) were considered evil and outcast to the fringes of civilization throughout the Third Age.
 With the Cataclysm and the great leveling of the old ways, they have re-entered society as equals.
 The legacy of that demon-tainted orc still echoes in the blood of Noefran orcs, although the compulsion that once drove them to mad bloodlust is gone.

-The most common ethnic group in Noefra, the orcs of the Fiach Woods, use tatoos to indicate standing in their clan-based society and personal history.
+The most common orcish ethnic group in Noefra, the orcs of the Fiach Woods, use tattoos to indicate standing in their clan-based society and personal history.
 Exiles have their tattoos magically (and painfully) wiped, leaving smooth scar tissue.
-Calling a tatooed orc "smooth skin" is a deadly insult.
+Calling a tattooed orc "smooth skin" is a deadly insult.

 It should be noted that orcs are *not* barbarians or savage raiders...any more than any other lineage is.
 Orcs are valued members of society throughout the settled lands of Noefra.
-}}

 Physically, orcs have slightly grey-green-colored, rough skin.
 They stand much taller than most humans and much heavier, with dark hair and eyes.
 Some show signs of elongated lower canines, almost to the level of tusks.
 Their eyes tend to be somewhat sunken into their faces.